etesync/server/README.md

 base directory, which is used as the value of the Django `SECRET_KEY` setting.
 You can revoke this key by deleting the `secret.txt` file and the next time the app is run, a new one will be generated.
-Make sure you keep the `secret.txt` file secret (don’t accidentally commit it to version control, exclude it from your backups, etc.).
+Make sure you keep the `secret.txt` file secret (e.g. don’t accidentally commit it to version control).
+However, backing it up is okay, and it makes it easier to restore the database to a new EteSync server, but it's not essential.
 If you want to change to a more secure system for storing secrets, edit `etesync_server/settings.py` and implement your own method for setting `SECRET_KEY` (remove the line where it uses the `get_secret_from_file` function).
 Read the Django docs for more information about the `SECRET_KEY` and its uses.